ABOUT KATE BERNAL

 2015: Sadness All Over Again

-However, after a few months there, I decided that I wanted to stay.
+However, after a few months there, I decided I wanted to stay.
 I no longer felt trapped.
 There was so much tech and freedom around me.

 I didn’t want to live with my parents again, leave my independence, quit a good job, leave a good salary, and live in a noisy environment again.